PlumObsidian/gvbwatford-static/content/english/blog/canyouhelp.md

 # Volunteering

 Volunteering.
-It feels good and you ca learn lots from it.
+It feels good and you can learn lots from it.
 At the Croxley Studio there is so much potential for volunteers to learn some interesting new skills..

 - Firstly, this is a safe, non-judgemental space to play the many instruments that are here that have been donated or restored.
 - We are running classes for instrument building and repair.